 Cf. Gorgias 500a, 500e-501c.
-Socrates says, in reply, that rhetoric is not a "art" (τέχνην).
-He says that it is a kind of flattery and acquired in "experience" (ἐμπειρία).
+Socrates replies that rhetoric is not an "art" (τέχνην).
+He says it is a kind of flattery acquired in "experience" (ἐμπειρία).
 According to this understanding, the practice in rhetorical persuasion the Sophists teach their students is not an exercise of "reason."
 This practice does not have its basis in knowledge.
 It is acquired in routine and memory of what produces pleasure and gratification, and the Sophists take money to pass on this routine to their students.

-"Rhetoric, by my account, is a semblance (εἴδωλον) of a branch of politics. ...
-[A]s I put it, cookery is flattery disguised as medicine; and so is rhetoric to justice" (Gorgias 463c-d, 465b-c).
+"Rhetoric, by my account, is a semblance of a branch of politics. ...
+[A]s I put it, cookery is flattery disguised as medicine; and so is rhetoric to justice" (Gorgias 463c, 465b).

-The use rhetorical persuasion the Sophists teach makes "experience," not "reason," the leader in the soul.
-This corrupts the soul.
+The use rhetorical persuasion corrupts the soul because it makes "experience," not "reason," the "leader and ruler."
 It helps the students harm themselves because it helps them form habits that cannot be easily broken.
-Even if they were to happen to know what is desirable in the circumstances, they not might be unable to act on this knowledge because they are compelled to act in ways that result in the "gratification and pleasure" that comes from satisfying desires.
+Even if they were to happen to know what is desirable in the circumstances, they might be unable to act on this knowledge because they are compelled to act in ways that result in the "gratification and pleasure" that comes from satisfying desires.

-Callicles jumps into the conversation (at 481b) once Polus is reduced to silence.
+Callicles jumps into the conversation (Gorgias 481b) once Socrates refutes Polus.

 Then it is for the sake of what is good that we should do everything, including what is pleasant, not the good for the sake of the pleasant.